skadio/text2model/README.md

 │   └── leaderboard.csv
 ```
 - `summary.json` inside each strategy contains overall success/failure counts for each strategy
+  - `model_name`: Model name e.g. "gpt-4"
+  - `strategy_name`: Strategy name e.g. "cot"
+  - `evaluation_date`: Evaluation date-time stamp for record keeping
+  - `execution_accuracy`: % of problems that executed without errors
+  - `solution_accuracy`: % of problems with correct solutions
+  - `average_score`: Average of execution and solution accuracy
+  - `satisfaction_execution_accuracy`: % of satisfaction problems that executed without errors
+  - `satisfaction_solution_accuracy`: % of satisfaction problems with correct solutions
+  - `optimization_execution_accuracy`: % of optimization problems that executed without errors
+  - `optimization_solution_accuracy`:  of optimization problems with correct solutions
+  - `problems_attempted`: Total number of problems attempted (number of problems in the dataset)
+  - `problems_solved`: Total number of problems with correct solutions
+  - `satisfaction_problems`: Number of satisfaction problems in the dataset
+  - `optimization_problems`: Number of optimization problems in the dataset
 - `detailed_results.json` inside each strategy contains
   - `problem_id`: Current problem id
   - `problem_type`: Problem type, either optimization or satisfaction